 There has been a lot of controversy surrounding palm oil because many palm oil plantations have contributed to the decimation of the rainforest.
 However, luckily you can source responsible and sustainably harvested palm oil.

-This brand is fair trade, sustainable and orangutan-safe (meaning it has not contributed to the death of orangutans by destroying its habitat).
-See this article for more info about sustainably harvested palm oil.
+There are fair trade, sustainable and orangutan-safe palm oils (meaning it has not contributed to the death of orangutans by destroying its habitat).

 Smoke point: 430°-455°